bitonic-cjp/bl4p-client/BUGS.md

 ## Loss of funds (including trading beyond limits specified in orders)

-### 2. BL4P fee amount is not checked
-Although the BL4P server should never require excessive fees, clients can and should check this for themselves, before executing transactions.

 ### 4. No check on ongoing outgoing Lightning transactions.
 After a crash, a duplicate Lightning transaction might be sent out.